Many homeowners and buyers are asking the same question: Is it a buyer’s market in California?

 Property Type

-Condos and townhomes with higher HOA fees: slower, depending on condition and amenities.
+Condos and Townhomes with Higher HOA Fees: These may be slower to sell, depending on their condition and amenities.

 Location

-Some cities are seeing stronger buyer interest while others experience balanced or shifting conditions.
+Smaller Cities/Suburban Areas: Some cities are seeing stronger buyer interest while others experience a more balanced or shifting market.

 Financial Factors Impacting the Market